Social service agencies respond to COVID-19 pandemic

 “Domestic violence is about power and control,” she said.
 “Domestic violence perpetrators in general often isolate survivors or partners as a control factor.”

-She said abusers are exploiting social distancing and mandated isolation to further control their partners, she said.
+She said abusers are exploiting social distancing and mandated isolation to further control their partners.

 “So that is really what we are most concerned about,” Bryant said.
 “We don’t know what this looks like in the long term.”